 October 2021.
 Samphire dancers were delighted to be part of the New Carnival Company’s Arts and Walking festival ‘Crossing the Bar’ performing at Bembridge and St Catherine’s lighthouse, Niton.
 We took inspiration from The Sirens, half woman, half bird, who lured sailors with their singing causing shipwrecks on the rocks of the island.

 April 2020.
 Lock down.
-Samphire were inspired by small spaces in their houses and gardens and have created Together Apart to bring something positive out of these negative times.
+Samphire dancers were inspired by small spaces in their houses and gardens and created Together Apart to bring something positive out of the negative times.

 Summer 2019.
 Inspired by the sights, sounds and feelings of the wood, Samphire improvised and created Awakening.
 Film and music by Paul Windridge.

 Summer 2019.
 Improvising at Compton Bay.
 Film and music by Paul Windridge.